ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Proposed Method

 \paragraph{Prompt Enhancement with CoT.} This action refines the input prompt by enriching vague or underspecified user queries with additional contextual and descriptive details.
 Since text-to-image (T2I) models are highly sensitive to prompt wording~\cite{brade2023promptify,mo2024dynamic,liu2025one}, more elaborate and specific prompts typically lead to higher-quality visual outputs.
 However, most T2I backbones are trained on simple captions or surface-level image descriptions, which limits their ability to reason over complex or compositional instructions.
 To address this limitation, we leverage the language reasoning capability of the model’s understanding module through Chain-of-Thought (CoT) prompting.
 By explicitly performing intermediate reasoning and elaboration, the agent transfers structured linguistic insights from the understanding domain to the generation process, thus producing more semantically aligned and visually coherent outputs.

 \paragraph{Prompt Revision Based on the Generated/Edited Image.} This action is triggered when the generated or edited image indicates that the current prompt is suboptimal.
-In this case, the unified multimodal model is prompted to analyze the discrepancy between the visual output and the intended semantics, and to self-revise the prompt accordingly.
+In this case, the UMM is prompted to analyze the discrepancy between the visual output and the intended semantics, and to self-revise the prompt accordingly.
 This self-correction mechanism allows the agent to iteratively refine textual descriptions based on visual feedback, thereby enhancing both semantic alignment and generation quality over successive iterations.

-\paragraph{Image Detail Refinement.} This action aims to correct minor imperfections in the generated or edited image when the input instruction is already satisfactory and the remaining issues stem from the generation module itself.
-It refines local visual details—such as textures, lighting, or small artifacts—without modifying the current prompt.
-By enhancing fine-grained fidelity while maintaining semantic consistency, this action improves the overall perceptual quality and realism of the generated results.
+\paragraph{Image Detail Refinement.} This action targets minor visual imperfections when the input instruction is already satisfactory and the remaining issues mainly originate from the generation module.
+It focuses on refining local visual details such as textures, lighting, and small artifacts.
+Specifically, the action first generates a local editing prompt conditioned on the current image and the original user prompt, which is used internally to guide fine-grained image editing.
+Note that this local editing prompt is different from the user-provided prompt in image editing tasks.
+By enhancing fine-grained visual fidelity while preserving semantic consistency, this action improves the perceptual quality and realism of the generated results.

-\paragraph{Best-of-N Sampling.} This action mitigates the inherent stochasticity of text-to-image (T2I) generation.
+\paragraph{Best-of-N Sampling.} This action mitigates the inherent stochasticity of T2I generation.
 Unlike language models that typically produce stable, low-entropy outputs through supervised fine-tuning (SFT) and reinforcement learning (RL) optimization, T2I models exhibit substantial variance across different samples~\cite{tian2025unigen,verdun2025soft,li2025reflect}.
-To reduce this randomness, the agent generates $N$ candidate images and employs the unified multimodal model to evaluate their visual and semantic alignment.
+To reduce this randomness, this action generates $N$ candidate images and then evaluate their visual and semantic alignment based on the given prompt.
 The image with the highest alignment score is selected as the final output.

-\paragraph{Termination (STOP).} This action signals the end of the iterative reasoning process when the agent determines that the current image and prompt have achieved satisfactory alignment.
+\paragraph{STOP.} This action signals the end of the iterative reasoning process when the agent determines that the current image and prompt have achieved satisfactory alignment.
 Instead of relying on a fixed number of steps, the agent autonomously decides to terminate based on its internal evaluation of visual quality.